-IP In Progress An IP grade is shown where a student will register for the same course in the subsequent semester/term to complete the assessment of the course. Ι Incomplete A grade of Incomplete may be granted (1) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (2) at the discretion of the Assessment Panel.
-Where an "I" grade is assigned, the Assessment Panel may approve a schedule for the completion of work, or a supplementary examination.
+Grade Grade Description ns .
+IP In Progress An IP grade is shown where a student will register for the same course in subsequent semester to complete the assessment of the course.
+I Incomplete A grade of Incomplete may be granted (1) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (2) at the discretion of the Assessment Panel.
+Where an "I" grade is assigned, the Assessment Panel will approve a schedule for the completion of work, or a supplementary examination.
 An alternative grade should be assigned no later than four weeks after the "I" grade is first reported or as soon as practicable thereafter.
-TR Credit Transfer Assigned when a student is granted transferred credits for the course. Ζ Exemption Assigned when a student is exempted from the course. Х Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
+TR Credit Transfer Assigned when a student is granted transferred credits for the course.
+Z Exemption Assigned when a student is exempted from the course.
+X Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
 WD Withdrawn Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal of studies.

-- 9.2 Unless otherwise specified, the minimum grade to progress without repeating the course is D. Failure to achieve the minimum grade is regarded as failing the course. - 9.3 A student assigned a grade of D or better, or a Pass grade in a pass-fail course, earns credit units for the course.
-Grades of F, IP, I, Z, X and WD do not earn credit units. - 9.4 Grades of P, IP, I, TR, Z, X and WD are not counted in the calculation of a student's CGPA.
-Grades of F are counted, unless the fail is recovered under AR12.6. - 9.5 Grades of P, IP, I, TR, Z, X and WD are not counted in the calculation of a student's SGPA.
+- 11.4 A student assigned a grade of D or better, or a Pass grade in a pass-fail course, earns credit units for the course.
+Grades of F, IP, I, Z, X and WD do not earn credit units. - 11.5 Grades of P, I, IP, TR, Z, X and WD are not counted in the calculation of a student's CGPA.
+Grades of F are counted, unless the fail is recovered under AR14.5. - 11.6 Grades of P, I, IP, TR, Z, X and WD are not counted in the calculation of a student's SGPA.

-10. Illness or Other Circumstances Related to Assessment
+12. Illness or Other Circumstances Related to Assessment

-- 10.1 A student who reasonably believes that his/her ability to attend an examination, or in-course assessment with a weighting of 20% or above1, has been adversely affected by circumstances beyond his/her control must submit the case, with documentary evidence, to his/her home division, as soon as possible but no later than 5 working days of the scheduled date for completing the affected examination or assessment. - 10.2 The home division of the student will investigate the case.
+12.1 A student who believes that his/her ability to attend an examination, or in-course assessment with a weighting of 20% or above, has been adversely affected by circumstances beyond his/her control must submit the case, with documentary evidence, to his/her home Faculty, as soon as possible and no later than 5 working days from the scheduled date for completing the affected examination or assessment.

+- 12.2 The home Faculty of the student will investigate the case.
 Only compelling reasons such as illness, hospitalization, accident, family bereavement or other unforeseeable serious personal or emotional circumstances will be considered.
-The decision of the home division is final and will be conveyed to the student in writing as soon as possible but no later than 10 working days following receipt of the case. - 10.3 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
-Where assessments for more than one course are affected, it is the responsibility of the home division to inform all relevant Assessment Panels.
+The decision of the home Faculty is final and will be conveyed to the student in writing as soon as possible but no later than 10 working days following receipt of the case. - 12.3 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
+Where assessments for more than one course are affected, it is the responsibility of the home Faculty to inform all relevant Assessment Panels.
 The Assessment Panel may also adjust the grade of the student if deemed appropriate.
-The course-offering division will convey the Assessment Panel's decision on the make-up arrangements to the student in writing as soon as possible.

-1 For in-course assessment with a weighting of 19% or below, the student should approach the Course Examiner directly within 5 working days of the scheduled date for completing assessment.
+The course-offering Faculty will convey the Assessment Panel's decision on the make-up arrangements to the student in writing as soon as possible. - 12.4 For in-course assessment with a weighting of 19% or below, the student should approach the Course Examiner directly within 5 working days of the scheduled date for completing assessment.
 The Course Examiner will decide, based on the documentary evidence submitted by the student, whether to grant a make-up or other alternative assessment to the student.
 Only compelling reasons such as illness, hospitalization, accident, family bereavement or other unforeseeable serious personal or emotional circumstances will be considered.